How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Warm-up: Simulating a Binary Survey

 where $\samplesd = \sqrt{\responsebar (1-\responsebar) }$ is the sample standard deviation, and $z_{\alpha/2}$ is the $(1-\alpha/2)$-quantile of the standard normal distribution $\Normal(0,1)$.
 By the Central Limit Theorem (CLT), this interval has asymptotic coverage probability $1-\alpha$ as $n\to\infty$.

 Alternatively, the school can use an LLM to simulate students' responses to the question.
 Compared with testing real students, this approach is more time- and cost-efficient.
 If we prompt the LLM $k$ times with random student profiles, then it generates $k$ synthetic responses, which leads to synthetic outcomes $\simresponse_1,...,\simresponse_k\in\{0,1\}$.
-We may also compute the sample mean $\simresponsebar_k = \frac{1}{k} \sum_{i=1}^k \simresponse_i$ and the CLT-based confidence interval
+We may then compute the synthetic sample mean $\simresponsebar_k = \frac{1}{k} \sum_{i=1}^k \simresponse_i$.
+However, as the LLM is generally misaligned with the true student population, $\simresponsebar_k$ can be a poor and unreliable estimate of $\mean$.
+To quantify its error and make reliable inference, one may form a CLT-based confidence interval for $\mean$:

 where $\simsamplesd_k = \sqrt{\simresponsebar_k (1-\simresponsebar_k)}$, and $C>1$ is a scaling parameter that dilates the width of the confidence interval.
-This dilation is necessary because when the LLM's response distribution deviates from the true population, an unscaled interval may fail to achieve the target $(1-\alpha)$ coverage probability, regardless of the sample size $k$; we give an example in \myCref{sec-impossibility-exact-CLT}.
-As we will show in \myCref{sec-interpretations}, the dilation factor $C$ plays a crucial role in revealing the LLM's simulation fidelity.
+This dilation accounts for the fact that, when the LLM's response distribution deviates from the true population, an unscaled interval may fail to achieve the target $(1-\alpha)$ coverage probability, regardless of the sample size $k$; we give an example in \myCref{sec-impossibility-exact-CLT}.
+As we will show in \myCref{sec-interpretations}, the dilation factor $C$ also plays a crucial role in revealing the LLM's simulation fidelity.

-Due to the misalignment between the LLM and the student population, the distribution of the synthetic data $\{\simresponse_i\}_{i=1}^k$ may be very different from the true response distribution.
-In this case, the sample mean $\simresponsebar$ can be a poor estimate of $\mean$, and $\simCI(k)$ is generally not a valid confidence interval for $\mean$.
-In particular, as $k\to\infty$, the interval concentrates tightly around the synthetic mean $\simmean = \EE [\simresponse_1]$ and fails to cover the true mean $\mean$.
-On the other hand, when $k$ is small, the interval becomes too wide to be informative, even though it may cover $\mean$ with high probability.
+The statistical validity of $\simCI(k)$ depends crucially on the simulation sample size $k$.
+As $k\to\infty$, the interval concentrates tightly around the synthetic mean $\simmean = \EE [\simresponse_1]$ and fails to cover the true mean $\mean$.
+On the other hand, when $k$ is small, the interval becomes too wide and uninformative, even though it may cover $\mean$ with high probability.
 We provide an illustration in \myCref{fig-tradeoff}.